D-girl-11t/8085_Simulator/README.md

 4. RAM - holds an array of bytes specified
 5. PPI - peripheral device

-Tokens are lexically analysed,  syntatically analyse it and convert it to machine readable language
+Tokens are lexically and syntatically analyzed and converted to machine readable language

 You can
 1. Do Assembly level programing in User interface created using python